sanger-pathogens/Roary/README.md

 [Roary: Rapid large-scale prokaryote pan genome analysis](http://dx.doi.org/10.1101/019315)

 ##Input
-Roary takes annotated assemblies as input in GFF3 format, such as those produced by [Prokka](http://www.vicbioinformatics.com/software.prokka.shtml).
+Roary takes annotated assemblies as input in GFF3 format, such as those produced by [Prokka](https://github.com/tseemann/prokka/).
+You should try and give each genome a unique prefix (--prefix option in prokka) so that the IDs are globally unique.
+Roary will fix any clashes, but it will be less intuitive than if you do it yourself.
+Files downloaded from GenBank should already have unique IDs.

 ##Installation - Ubuntu/Debian